GREENVILLE – Mark Ferrara might be retired as a superintendent, but he’s still in the fight for school consolidation.

-Just as Michele Brooks organized a school safety roundtable forum with Mercer Count school districts and legislators, Ferrara wants to see the same happen around school consolidation.
+Just as Brooks recently organized a school safety roundtable forum with Mercer Count school districts and legislators, Ferrara wants to see the same happen around school consolidation.

 He wants legislators and school boards to acknowledge there is a problem that isn’t going away – the void in state funding that isn’t being filled, Ferrara said.
 He wants people to take off their “blinders” and see what they can do “better together,” he said.

-“We need to be proactive in positive sense.
+“We need to be proactive in a positive sense.
 That’s my constant plea,” Ferrara said.

 Right now, school districts will delve into their fund budget until there is nothing left before they consider consolidation.
-And at that point, they might be past that conversation, Ferrara said.
+And, at that point, it will be too late, Ferrara said.

 But it doesn’t have to be that way.

 Consolidation in Mercer County could be a combination of physically combining schools and student bodies as well as putting administration under one umbrella.
 It would be through attrition, not layoffs, that Ferrara proposes to eliminate administrative positions.

 Instead of having every superintendent do all of the tasks that come with the job, one superintended could fill a specific role for all of the districts, Ferrara said.
 Superintendents could specialize in curriculum, transportation, facilities and so on, he said.